jlpavani/jlpavani.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D (c) in Statistics, Pontifical Catholic University of Chile, 2023 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Biostatitics, University of Valencia, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.Sc. in Statistics, University of São Paulo, 2015

 Work experience
 ======